 Overview

-.
-Tensor operation fusion support has been greatly expanded to
+operation fusion support has been greatly expanded to optimize element-wise, reductions

 A new compilation cache and improved autotune cache speed up repeated runs by reusing precompiled binaries and tuned kernel configurations.
 Data parallel training now scales better across multiple GPUs with automatic batch assignment to each worker.
 A new tensor slice API offers a simpler, more intuitive way to index tensors.